dhis2/training-docs/content/tracker_use/tracker_capture_trainer_guide.md

 * See how skip-logic can be used in a tracker program

-## Time Requirements
+### Time Requirements

-Live Demo: 2 hours
+Live Demo: 1 hour

+Hands-on Exercises: 30 minutes

 ## Background

 Tracker capture is a module for individual, itemized data collection.

-Tracker capture data entry is organised by program, which is the equivalent of patient registry or other similar data collection tools.
+Tracker capture data entry is organised by program, which is the equivalent of patient registry or other similar data collection tool.
 As programs are entered on an individual basis, program based data is entered based on the report or enrollment date as defined by the programs requirements.
 Tracker capture by design is not anonymous in nature, and therefore person details are attached to each event.

 In this demo, the **COVID-19 (Vaccine Registry and Case-based surveillance)** demo programs that have been created will be used to demonstrate the features of tracker capture.

-## **COVID-19 (Vaccine Registry and Case-based surveillance)**

-The COVID - 19 program is based on an in-country pilot of a tracker in Laos.

-The case-based surveillance programs enrolls and tracks the suspected case, captures symptoms, demographics, risk factors, and creates lab requests.
+**COVID-19 (Vaccine Registry and Case-based surveillance)** The COVID - 19 program is based on an in-country pilot of a tracker in Laos.
+The case based surveillance programs enrolls and tracks the suspected case, captures symptoms, demographics, risk factors, and creates lab requests.

 ## Preparations

 It is always a good idea to run through the demo by yourself prior to presenting.
-Check that the ID’s are being generated.
+Check that the ID’s are being generated..

 ## Best Practices

     Before starting the demonstration, please keep in mind that the most important thing is that the audience is following, so make sure to ask questions to the audience to verify that they are following.
 If something is unclear, go back and go through it slowly.
+If you don’t have time for all the steps, it is better to cut some steps, than to go fast while nobody understands.

-If the participants are doing the demo with you at the same time, keep track of whether the they are keeping up with your pace.
+    If the participants are doing the demo with you at the same time, you can take time to go around the audience and help them if the academy is happening onsite.
+There should be a team of trainers doing this at all times as well.

     It is a good idea to do a quick overview of the stages and program flow.

-## Quick Guide
+## Quick Guide /Steps to be followed:

-1. **Go over the Vaccine Registry Program used in this tracker program to demonstrate the participants the data capture for a program with repeatable stages.**
+Go over the Vaccine Registry Program used in this tracker program to demonstrate the participants the data capture for a program with repeatable stages.

-2. **Open Tracker Capture and navigate to CHW Mahosot.
-Select the Vaccine Registry Program as the tracker program.**
+1. Open **Tracker Capture** and navigate to CHW Mahosot.
+Select the Vaccine Registry Program as the tracker program.

-3. **Explain the tracker capture interface and options including:**
+2. Explain the **tracker capture interface** and options including:
     1. The main page listing the tracked entities
     2. Filters, sorting, adding columns, downloading the TEI list
     3. System generated UIDs

-4. **Register a TEI.
-You can start with a duplicate record that already exists (Sharon) in order to show the process of identifying duplicates.
+3. **Register a TEI** : You can start with a duplicate record that already exists (Sharon) in order to show the process of identifying duplicates.
 In this case, since she already exists there is no need to register her.
-You can go to her tracker dashboard instead to review her completed events.**
+You can go to her tracker dashboard instead to review her completed events.

-5. **Now search for a person that is not registered in the system.
-Proceed to register them.
-Note that it will bring in the attributes filled during the search over to the registration page so you do not need to fill in these details again.**
+4. Now search for a person that is not registered in the system.
+Proceed to register them.  **Note** that it will bring in the attributes filled during the search over to the registration page so you do not need to fill in these details again.

-6. **Ensuring that the date chosen for the vaccine of the person being registered in the system  for the vaccine.**
+5. Ensuring that the date chosen for the vaccine of the person being registered in the system  for the vaccine.

-7. **Describe the features of the tracker dashboard including:**
+6. Describe the features of the tracker dashboard including:
     1. The buttons at the top of the page
     2. Widgets and their descriptions
     3. Persistent top bar

-8. **Add and explain a relationship**
+7. Add **Relationsip** and explain.

-9. **Add a new event and review the data entry widget including:**
+8. Add a **new event** and review the data entry widget including -
     1. Legend, Audit History, Compare Forms, Buttons to add/schedule new events, the program stage and data entry areas

-10. **Complete data entry for one stage while describing that there are rules and warnings in place for the vaccination and other underlying conditions.**
+9. Complete data entry for one stage while describing that there are rules and warnings in place for the vaccination and other underlying conditions.

-11. **Complete the event and schedule another event for the next vaccine dose.The system will generate a second dose vaccine dose date depending upon the selection of vaccine.**
+10. Complete the event and schedule another event for the next vaccine dose.The system will generate a second dose vaccine dose date depending upon the selection of vaccine.

-12. **Define the date of services given to be the same as the scheduled date and review the data entry form again.**
+11. Define the **date of services given** to be the same as the scheduled date and review the data entry form again.

-13. **Compare the events using the compare form button**
+12. Compare the events using the **compare form button**.

-14. **Create a referral for a new event to another facility and explain what happens as part of this process.
-Go to the new facility to see the record there.**
+13. Create a **Referral** for a new event to another facility and explain what happens as part of this process.
+Go to the **new facility** to see the record there.

-15. **Enroll the entity in another program to show that this can occur**
+14. Enroll the entity in another program to show that this can occur.

-16. **Search for a TEI with no program using the person TE type.
-The attributes that appear here are defined by the user.**
+15. **Search for a TEI** with no program using the person TE type.
+The attributes that appear here are defined by the user.

-17. **Register a TEI with no program, then subsequently enroll them in the immunization program.**
+16. Register a TEI with no program, then subsequently enroll them in the immunization program.

 ## Live Demo step by step

+### Part 1: Explain the initial tracker capture interface and options

 **COVAC - COVID-19 Vaccine Registry Overview**

 1. Open Tracker Capture from the Apps menu